MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/data-and-privacy-info.md

 # Approach

-Customers using Microsoft Teams Rooms Managed Services entrust Microsoft with their most valuable asset---data.
+Customers using Microsoft Teams Rooms Managed Services entrust Microsoft with their most valuable asset — data.
 They trust that its privacy will be protected and that it will be used only in a way that is consistent with their expectations.

 The technology follows privacy processes to make sure that it adheres to the customer promises in collecting and using data effectively running the service.
 ## Data collection and privacy